 A significant natural disaster, such as an earthquake, fire, a flood, or significant power outage could have a material adverse impact on our business, operating results and financial condition.
 Our corporate headquarters are located in the San Francisco Bay Area, a region known for seismic activity.
-For example, we have sales operations in Japan that have been impacted by the earthquake in Japan and that could continue to be impacted by that disaster, and we have sales operations in the Middle East that have been, and continue to be, negatively impacted by softness in demand and civil unrest there.
 In addition, natural disasters could affect our manufacturing vendors or logistics providers' ability to perform services such as obtaining product components and manufacturing products on a timely basis and assisting with shipments on a timely basis.
-For example, our primary international logistics provider is located in Taiwan which is an area known for typhoons.
+For example, flooding in Thailand is currently delaying the availability of hard drives from one of our suppliers, and our primary international logistics provider is located in Taiwan which is an area known for typhoons.
 In the event our or our service providers' information technology systems or manufacturing or logistics abilities are hindered by any of the events discussed above, shipments could be delayed, resulting in missing financial targets, such as revenue and shipment targets, for a particular quarter.
-In addition, regional instability, acts of terrorism and other geo-political unrest could cause disruptions in our business or the business of our manufacturers, logistics providers, partners or end-customers that impacts sales at the end of our quarter end, any disruption in the business of our manufacturers, logistics providers, partners or end-customers that impacts sales at the end of our quarter could have a significant adverse impact on our quarterly results.
+In addition, regional instability, acts of terrorism and other geo-political unrest could cause disruptions in our business or the business of our manufacturers, logistics providers, partners, or end-customers or the economy as a whole.
+Given our typical concentration of sales at each quarter end, any disruption in the business of our manufacturers, logistics providers, partners or end-customers that impacts sales at the end of our quarter could have a significant adverse impact on our quarterly results.
 All of the aforementioned risks may be augmented if the disaster recovery plans for us and our suppliers prove to be inadequate.
-To the extent that any of the above results in delays or cancellations of customer orders, or the delay in the manufacture, deployment or shipment of our products, our busines
+To the extent that any of the above results in delays or cancellations of customer orders, or the delay in the manufacture, deployment or shipment of our products, our business, financial condition and results of operations would be adversely affected.